orouvinen/retris/README.md

 ![Retris](screenshots/retris-screenshot.png?raw=true)

-If you truly want to build it, you will need Borlanc C++ 3.1 compiler, or at least that's what I used back then to compile it.
+If you truly want to build it, you will need Borland C++ compiler, or at least that's what I used back then to compile it.
 Running COMPILE.BAT should do the trick.

 Included is a VGA mode 13h graphics library I wrote in assembly, because it was